 Frequently Asked Questions

-Yes, the every single element of the Boscloner is completely open-source!
+The Boscloner Classic is completely open-source.
 As a security tool aimed at penetration testers and security researchers, it is encouraged for the code to be reviewed, forked, and otherwise modified for your specific use case.

 Is the Boscloner patented?

 While the Boscloner Pro is patented due to its proprietary combination of custom hardware and software, the Boscloner Classic uses open-source code and off-the-shelf parts; therefore, it is not patented.

 What is the reading distance of the Boscloner?

 The Boscloner Pro's Thor device can dynamically identify, crack, and capture both high and low-frequency RFID cards from up to 6 ft away in ideal conditions.

 The Boscloner Classic uses an off-the-shelf HID MaxiProx 5375 for its long-range reading operations.
 HID Global's official spec sheet for the MaxiProx 5375 claims a reading distance of up to 3ft.
 While it is certainly capable of reaching distances of 3ft, many environmental factors can cause the MaxiProx 5375 to read at distances much less than 3ft, espeically when on-the-go and interference can become an issue.
 The average distance that can be expected in standard day-to-day situations is about 1.5ft-2ft, but can even be less than that in subpar conditions.
 Any limitations on reading distance are inherent to HID's MaxiProx 5375 and RFID technology in general.
 The Boscloner Classic's claims of reading distances "up to 3ft" come directly from HID's MaxiProx 5375 spec sheet:

 What kind of organizations and individuals use the Boscloner?